Migrate Stand-alone Confluent Platform to Ansible Environment

 Requirements

-The following requirements are specific to Confluent Ansible Discovery and not for the Confluent Ansible managed nodes.
+The following requirements are specific to Confluent Ansible Discovery, and they do not apply to the Confluent Ansible managed nodes.

 • The host machine (where the Discovery tool is to run) has password-less SSH access to all Confluent Platform hosts.